 Not every applicant will be interviewed.
 No phone calls.
 Applications will be accepted until the position is filled.
 Employment is ALWAYS AT WILL of the County Attorney.

-Resumes may be faxed or emailed to:
+Resumes may be emailed to:

 However, an application MUST be completed via Williamson County HR online portal.